JoseModi97/JoseModi97.github.io/_posts/2024-09-11-functions-in-dart.md

 Functions are the block of code that performs a specific task.
 Here are different types of functions:

-- No Parameter And No Return Type[^noparamnoreturn]
+- No Parameter And No Return Type
-- Parameter And No Return Type[^paramnoreturn]
+- Parameter And No Return Type
-- No Parameter And Return Type[^noparamreturn]
+- No Parameter And Return Type
-- Parameter And Return Type[^paramreturn]
+- Parameter And Return Type

-[^noparamnoreturn]: Function With No Parameter And No Return Type
+`Function With No Parameter And No Return Type`

-In this function, you do not pass any parameter and expect no return type.
+: In this function, you do not pass any parameter and expect no return type.
 Here is an example of it:

 printName() is a function which prints name on your screen.